SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Experiments and Results

 \section{Experiments and Results}

-Below we describe the experimental setup for self-supervised training of SHuBERT, followed by its adaptation as a foundation model for multiple sign language processing tasks: sign language translation (\cref{sec:setup_downstream_translation}) isolated sign language recognition (\cref{sec:setup_downstream_recogntion}), and phonological feature recognition (\cref{sec:setup_downstream_phono}).
+In this section, we describe the experimental setup for self-supervised training of SHuBERT, followed by its adaptation as a foundation model for multiple sign language processing tasks: sign language translation (\cref{sec:setup_downstream_translation}), isolated sign language recognition (\cref{sec:setup_downstream_recogntion}) and fingerspelling detection (\cref{sec:setup_downstream_fingerspelling_detection}).
+We also apply SHuBERT to phonological feature recognition, as a baseline for future work (see \cref{sec:setup_downstream_phono}).